End-to-End Learning on 3D Protein Structure for Interface Prediction: Conclusion

 \section{Conclusion}

-In this work we introduced the first end-to-end learning framework to predict protein interfaces in conjunction with the first successful application of transfer learning to atomic-level data.
-We surpass current state-of-the-art results on the general interface prediction problem $\mathcal{T}_p$ while only training on the task $\mathcal{T}_r$ of predicting interfaces for proteins already in their bound configurations, without using any expert feature identification.
-This is particularly intriguing as proteins are flexible structures, that can deform at multiple scales, and the task $\mathcal{T}_r$ gives us only a small subset of the possible shapes proteins can adopt (since they must be in a specific shape to bind).
-The high performance on $\mathcal{T}_p$ indicates our model is able to generalize to configurations beyond those provided in $\mathcal{T}_r$, showing it has learned a notion of protein flexibility without being trained to do so.

-The small number of assumptions made and transferrability of the learned features are also of interest, as we can envision solving many data-poor problems involving $\mathcal{X}_a$ (such as protein design and drug discovery) through training on larger, tangentially related datasets.
-Much like an enhanced version of pre-training on ImageNet for computer vision tasks, we could employ pretrained models in structural biology that have already learned to encode many of the patterns present in biomolecular structures, allowing us to solve new tasks with minimal to no re-adaptation necessary.
+In this work we introduce DIPS, a dataset for interface prediction two orders of magnitude larger than those used previously.
+As existing methods' hand-crafted features are unable to cope adequately with the bias present in this dataset, we create SASNet, the first end-to-end learning framework for interface prediction.
+We surpass current state-of-the-art results on the paired interface prediction problem while only training on proteins already in their bound configurations, without using any features identified by human experts.
+This is particularly intriguing as proteins are flexible structures that typically deform at multiple scales upon binding, and DIPS does not capture this deformation.
+The high performance on DB5 indicates our model has learned complex features beyond simple shape complementarity and has captured some notion of protein flexibility.
+Furthermore, the small number of assumptions made combined with the generalizability of the learned features is also of interest, as we can envision improving solutions to many data-poor structural biology problems (such as protein design and drug discovery) through training on larger, tangentially related datasets.